alexpawlowski/alexpawlowski.github.io/races.md

 ---

 <p class="message">
   Below is a good list of the triathlons I have competed in so far.
-The list will soon be complete, as my memory is juggled.
+The list will soon be complete, as I fill in my memory blanks
 </p>

 ### 2015

+* 19* - Sprint - Storm the Fort Triathlon - Kingston, TN August 22nd

+* 18* - Sprint - West Side Y Triathlon - Knoxville, TN July 11th

+#### Spring

 * 17 - Olympic - 2015 USAT Collegiate Nationals - Clemson, SC

-* 16 - 5K leg of Sprint - Trideltathon - Knoxville, TN 2nd in
+* 16 - 5K leg of Sprint - Trideltathon - Knoxville, TN 2nd in Mixed - Relay Division

 * 15 - Sprint - Columbia Sprint Triathlon - Columbia, SC